khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ##### Recommended length

-The interaction with a character counter for a limited length should proceed like this:
+The interaction with a character counter for a recommended length should proceed like this:

 - The character counter is *not* present by default.
 - When the number of characters entered is 30 away from the recommendation, the counter appears, styled with the `secondary` style.
 It remains styled like this even when it reaches 0.